jonnor/ESC-CNN-microcontroller/report/report.md

 Similar frame lengths are often adopted for acoustic events.
 The STFT returns complex numbers describing phase and magnitude of each frequency bin.
 A spectrogram squaring the absolute of the magnitude, and discards the phase information.
+This is called a *linear spectrogram* or sometimes just spectrogram.
 The lack of phase information means that the spectrogram is not strictly invertible, though estimations exist[@GriffinLimSpectrogramInversion][@MCNNSpectrogramInversion].
+A linear spectrogram can be on top in Figure \ref{fig:spectrograms}.

 ### Mel-spectrogram